perlwasm/talk-perlcic-2020/index.md

 WebAssembly **Interface Types** will allow host languages to call into WebAssembly pass strings other types without copies

 Note:
+There is hope though!

 WebAssembly Interface Types promises to address this.
-Interface Types provide an extra layer inside the WebAssembly binary that tell the host how to translate complicated types like strings without having to make copies where possible.
+Interface Types provide an extra layer inside the WebAssembly binary that tell the host how to translate complicated types like strings.
+The current proposal converts things lazily and avoids copies where possible.
+So it should be possible to implement this fairly efficiently.

+An earlier prototype of Interface Types was actually included in an earlier version of Wasmtime, but they removed it because the implementation was diverging from the proposal.
+This was dissappointing to be sure, but good in the long run.
+I think they will be implmenting it right rather than quickly.

 ---

 This works because most languages store strings in the same way in linear memory

 Note:
-This works because most languages store strings in more or less the same way in linear memory.
+All of this works because most languages store strings in more or less the same way in linear memory.

 ---